 Historic Sites of Manitoba: Margaret Underhill School (25 Regina Place, Winnipeg)

 This two-storey elementary school commemorates Margaret Underhill, the first full-time female Principal in the Transcona School District.
 Built of Tyndall stone in 1965, the school was based on designs of Winnipeg architectural firm of Ward and Macdonald.
 It had 24 classrooms, a music room, and library, all centered around an auditorium.
 The school opened to students in September 1965 and was officially opened on 19 November 1965 by Underhill at a ribbon-cutting event.
 The ribbon was held by two other veteran teachers, Miss C. Irving and Miss M. Webster.
-Speaking at the event before a crowd of 200 were Superintendent Bobby Bend, Mayor Harry Fuller, Manitoba Legislative Assembly Speaker Thelma Forbes, MLA A. R. Paulley, and Department of Education Director of Special Services C. J. Muller.
-At the ceremony, other local long-serving female teachers in attendance were honoured, including Miss E. Hammond, Miss Millie Webster, Miss Kay Irving, Miss I. Coltart, Mrs H. Spackman Kerr, Miss Marion Webster, Miss M. Wright, Miss H. McKellar, Miss M. Hammond, Miss E. Nevens, and Miss C. Hurst.
+Speaking at the event before a crowd of 200 were Superintendent Bobby Bend, Mayor Harry Fuller, Manitoba Legislative Assembly Speaker Thelma Forbes, MLA Andrew Russell Paulley, and Department of Education Director of Special Services C. J. Muller.
+Other local long-serving female teachers in attendance included Miss E. Hammond, Miss Millie Webster, Miss Kay Irving, Miss I. Coltart, Mrs H. Spackman Kerr, Miss Marion Webster, Miss M. Wright, Miss H. McKellar, Miss M. Hammond, Miss E. Nevens, and Miss C. Hurst.
 Keys to the school were presented by Louis Ducharme to Principal A. J. Robson, architect Laurie Ward, Superintendent Bobby Bend, and Maintenance Supervisor G. Demare.

 [Photo caption], Transcona News, 11 June 1965, page 1.